 Tiriyā.
 A type of grass.
-In one of the series of five dreams the Buddha had before his enlightenment, $tiriy\bar{a}$ grass sprouted from his navel and grew until it reached the clouds (A.III,240).
-The $Mah\bar{a}vastu$ calls this grass $k\bar{s}\bar{i}rik\bar{a}$, a name suggesting that it had a milky ($k\bar{s}\bar{i}ra$) sap (Mv.II,137).
+In one of the series of five dreams the Buddha had before his enlightenment, tiriyā grass sprouted from his navel and grew until it reached the clouds (A III 240).
+The Mahāvastu calls this grass kṣīrikā, a name suggesting that it had a milky (kṣīra) sap (Mvu II 137).

 Tirivaccha.
-A type of tree (Ja.V,46).
+A type of tree (Ja V 46).

 Tirīṭi.
-Symplocos racemosa, sometimes tirīṭaka (A.I,240; II,206; D.I,166).
-A small tree with a white flower and a rough bark which is used to make a dark brownish-red dye.
-Ascetics dyed their robes with this bark (Vin.I,30).
+Symplocos racemosa, sometimes tirīṭaka (A I 240; II 206; D I 166).
+A small tree with a white flower and a rough bark which is used to make a type of cloth.
 See Rukkha.

 Tila.
-Sesame, Hindi til, Sesamum indicum (A.I,130; Ja.I,67; Vin.I,212).
+Sesame, Sesamum indicum (A I 130; Ja I 67; Vin I 212).
 A small erect annual whose numerous tiny seeds yield an edible oil.
-Sesame was considered an essential food along with rice, beans, cereals, butter, sugar and salt (A.IV,108).
-Before being stored, sesame seeds were washed and dried in the sun (Vv-a.10).
-Rice was cooked with sesame (J.III,425), the seeds were ground into a paste (Vin.I.205) or made into cakes (Vv-a.33) and the oil was drunk or used in cooking.
-A gruel of sesame, rice and Green Gram was given as a medicine (Vin.I,210).
-When the Bodhisatta was practising austerities one of the things he ate was piññāka, the pulp left after the oil had been extracted from sesame seeds (M.I,78).
-Sesame fields could be struck with a blight leaving the plants with only one or two leaves on them (S.I,170).
-Oil from sesame and other seeds was extracted in a mill consisting of a large stone wheel that creaked as it turned (Bv.2,168).
-To extract the oil, sesame meal would be sprinkled with water and then pressed (M.III,142).
-A pimple or freckle was called tilaka for its resemblance to a sesame seed (M.I,88).
-The Buddha mentioned that a border fortress would be supplied with fuel and food, including sesame, presumably to feed the inmates and to use when under siege (A.IV,108).
+Sesame was considered an essential food along with rice, beans, cereals, butter, sugar and salt (A IV 108).
+Before being stored, sesame seeds were washed and dried in the sun (Vv-a 54).
+Rice was cooked with sesame (Ja III 425), the seeds were ground into a paste (Vin I 205) or made into meal (piññāka, Vv-a 142) and the oil was drunk or used in cooking.
+Tilasaṅguḷikā was probably small balls of sesame seeds held together with jaggery, and is still a popular sweet in India (Vin II 17).
+A gruel of sesame, rice and green gram was given as a medicine

+(Vin I 210).
+When the Bodhisatta was practising austerities one of the things he ate was piññāka, a meal made from the pulp left after the oil had been extracted from sesame seeds (M I 78).

+Sesame fields could be struck with a blight leaving the plants with only one or two leaves on them (S I 170).
+Oil from sesame and other seeds was extracted in a mill consisting of a large stone wheel that creaked as it turned (Ja I 25).
+To extract the oil, sesame meal would be sprinkled with water and then pressed (M III 142).
+There is mention of white sesame (setatila), i.e. sesame seeds with the hull removed (Ja II 278).
+A pimple or freckle was called tilaka for its resemblance to a sesame seed (M I 88).
+The Buddha mentioned that a border fortress would be supplied with fuel and food, including sesame, presumably to feed the inhabitants and to use when under siege (A IV 108).
 Some monks once asked the Buddha how long the lifespan of beings in the Paduma Purgatory was.
 He replied: 'Imagine a Kosalan cart filled with twenty measures of sesame seeds and imagine that once every century one seed was removed from it.
 That cart would be empty sooner than the time in purgatory would be over.'
-(A.V,173).
+(A V 173).